tusharmahat/SpaceShooterJS/README.md

 ## How to Play

-- Use the left and right arrow keys to move your spaceship horizontally.
+- Use the `Arrow Left` and `Arrow Right` arrow keys to move your spaceship horizontally.
-- Press the spacebar to shoot bullets at enemies.
+- Press the `Spacebar` to shoot bullets at enemies.
 - Destroy enemies by shooting them with bullets.
 - Avoid colliding with enemy spaceships.
 - Your score increases for each enemy destroyed.